sphinx-labs/sphinx/specs/introduction.md

 This Merkle tree contains a deployment on two chains.
 There are three transactions for each deployment.

 You'll notice that each Merkle leaf has an index.
-On any given chain, the Merkle leafs must be executed in ascending order according to their indexes.
+On any given chain, the Merkle leaves must be executed in ascending order according to their indexes.